GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-02-extending-treescanner.md

   this.trees = Trees.instance(task);
 ```

 If you only want to work with the parsed tree, and are not interested in Symbol and Type objects, the result that you need from the code above is only the iterable of CompilationUnitTree (Iterable<? extends CompilationUnitTree>).
 You can omit `task.analyze` and `this.trees = Trees.instance(task);`.
+We will discuss them in upcoming blog posts.

 ## Extending TreeScanner

 TreeScanner is the class that orchestrates the traversal of the AST's.
 If you create an instance of it and call `scan` on it with the CompilationUnitTree object of your file as first argument, all Tree nodes will be visited.
 As the visit methods do not do anything with the Trees, it does not give you any result.
 If you do want a result, ie  extraact information from the AST, you need to create a subclass of TreeScanner and overwrite its methods.
-The candidate methods to overwrite are scan, visit and reduce.
+The candidate methods to overwrite are `scan`, `visit` and `reduce`.

 This is how an override looks like: